Sowjanya1011/ivisqr/README.md

 #### 3) Define your application details

-Copy `.env.example` to `.env` and set up the environment variables.
+Modify `.env` and set up the environment variables.
 ```sh
 # .env